EricCarrGH/vscode-fastbasic-debugger/readme.md

 1. Special Debug FastBasic procs are appended to the end of your program, with a unique prefix so they do not interfere with your existing program.
 2. A "bin" folder is created within the folder where your source file exists.
 FastBasic creates intermediate files here, along with the final XEX file.
-3. The emulator is then configured to point the H: host drive to the bin folder, which the FastBasic debug procs use to communicate with the extension by reading/writing temporary debug,* files.
+3. The emulator is then configured to point the H4: host drive to the bin folder, which the FastBasic debug procs use to communicate with the extension by reading/writing temporary debug,* files.